manuelg139/E-Commerce-Back-End/README.md

 ## Installation

 - Open my Github Page and clone my repo called E-Commerce-Back-End into your local enviroment (Make sure to add a NODE .gitignore ).
+- -Navigate to the Develop folder
 - Run 'npm i' on your command line to install dependencies.
 - Open your MYSQL Workbench and run the 'schema.sql' documentation on a new 'SQL File'
-- Look for the file .env.EXAMPLE on your root folder.
-Update the file with your MYSQL Workbench information (User and Password)
+- Look for the file .env.EXAMPLE on your root folder
+- Create a new file and title it .env copy and paste the content from .env.EXAMPLE and update the file with your personal MYSQL Workbench information (User and Password)
 - Seed the seed files into your Workbench by running the line (npm run seed) on the command line

 ## Usage

-- After installation kick off the program by runing 'npm start' or 'node server.js' in the termial at a root level.
+- After installation kick off the program by runing 'npm start' or 'node server.js' in the termial at a Develop folder level.
 - Open your 'Insomnia' program

 ![Screen Shot 2021-04-02 at 10 33 32 PM](https://user-images.githubusercontent.com/75399668/113466804-236c1d00-9404-11eb-8fad-2fcbb9b46fa1.png)